 Does a child need to know the rules of soccer before starting?

 No. It definitely helps if they have an interest or knowledge of the sport and it’s rules but it’s not a necessity.
 They will learn as they play.

-The soccer player’s leg muscles are big for good reason.
-At a professional level, soccer is played by world-class athletes.
-They have extremely high stamina levels, competing up to 3 or 4 times per week for 90-minute games.
+At a professional level, soccer players need big leg muscles because these world-class athletes to have extremely high stamina levels, competing up to 3 or 4 times per week for 90-minute games.

 Players are constantly on the move with many short sprints, jogging, and jumping.
 Soccer players need to be lean, flexible, agile, have a very strong core and big leg muscles.